algolia/instantsearch/packages/algoliasearch-helper/documentation-src/content/reference.md

 ### Search

-Like the client, the sole purpose of the helper is to make search query to Algolia.
+Like the client, the sole purpose of the helper is to make search queries to Algolia.

 There are two ways to generate a query to Algolia.

  - The first one, using `search`, triggers the events and all its parameters come directly from the internal search parameters